Movie recommendations by the decade (1970s - 2010s)

 Ahh... finally a decade that is slightly more familiar to us.
 Introducing the last recommended movie - Get Out (2017).

 I can't say more about the film, otherwise I would be spoiling too much.
-However, the film sheds light on the attitudes of the white majority towards black people in an era that claims to have moved past racism.
-It does so in a twisted and convoluted manner, that left my head spinning by the end - did we really move on?
+Nevertheless, the film sheds light on the attitudes of the white majority towards black people in an era that claims to have moved past racism.
+It does so in a twisted and convoluted manner, which left my head spinning by the end - did we really move on?
 Do we still implicitly objectify individuals who we view as "others"?
-The film shares similar vibes to a "A Quiet Place" or "Bird Box", but is in fact much deeper and darker than the mentioned films.
-It's not for the faint of heart, but at its core, it sends an incredible message that you need to find out by watching it.
+The film shares similar vibes to a "A Quiet Place" or "Bird Box" but is in fact much deeper and darker than the mentioned films.
+It is not for the faint of heart, but at its core, it sends an incredible message that you can only find out by watching it.

-And that concludes the movies that you should definitely check out post semester.
-There are some that are available on Netflix, and there are others that you probably need to source for.
+And that concludes the movies that you should check out post semester.
+There are some that are available on Netflix, and there are others that you need to source for.